Spr19CS210/PA-Drill-Section-Writeups/PA6-Crispr/README.md

 7	MOVE: specifically MOVE for mammals, then for birds, then for insects.
 After MOVE for each animal type, compare your
 	output to the test cases we have provided that moves those specific animal types.
 Catching bugs earlier rather than later will make your life much easier.
-Also we recommend that you implement the general MOVE, before moving on to the specific types like MOVE (x,y) and MOVE [type], and MOVE [animal].
+Also we recommend that you implement the general MOVE, before moving on to the specific types like MOVE (row, column) and MOVE [type], and MOVE [animal].
 It is imperative to your success that you test each successive change as you write your code.

 8	Reproduce: follow a similar pattern as you did for the MOVE command in step 7.